Best Cheap Auto Insurance in Alaska

 - Collect an unprovided charge or premium

-- Knowingly provides false oral or written statement to an insurance underwriter
+- Knowingly provide false oral or written statement to an insurance underwriter

-- Conspires or colludes with another person or persons to make such provide such statements
+- Conspire or collude with another person or persons to make such provide such statements

-- Fails to pay title tax when due
+- Fail to pay title tax when due

 Alcohol-related Accidents Statistics for Alaska

 Alcohol is a major factor in many traffic accidents, often with deadly consequences.
 In the state of Alaska, alcohol was a factor in one-third of all highway fatalities.